portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 ## Grouping Operations With Tags (from [OpenAPI specification](https://swagger.io/docs/specification/grouping-operations-with-tags/))
 - WE RECOMMEND to group operations with `tags.`

+## Use nouns instead of verbs in endpoints
+- Because HTTP methods such as GET, POST, PUT or DELETE are verbs for performing basic CRUD operations, in the endpoints paths we SHOULD use nouns, meaning what the endpoint does.

 ## Responses
 - MUST include data results, enveloped by object with the same name as the web service.
 E.g. `noticeCategories`, `shipArrivals`
 - MAY include some metadata of the API call (`metadata`).